czoczo/dotman/README.md

 # A must-be catchy header

 First ssh login to new server?
 Miss your dot files?
 Want to be able to get them fast and manage them almost effortlessly?
-Keep reading...
+Keep reading!

 # Problem?